Kalschatzi/learning_platform/content/module1/1-java-intro.md

 This will print `Hello Tiago` as that's what I passed on the args.

-And with this we have a working java application 🎉
+And with this we have a working Java application 🎉